aalopez76/aalopez76.github.io/_projects/SQL.md

 - **Table Exploration**: Identify the available tables and the variables they contain.
 - **Business Overview**: Quantify the total number of customers, products, and employees.
 - **Customer Financial Profile**: Analyze the average, maximum, and minimum credit limit of customers.
-  (Note that the jupyter notebook ONLY supports light theme.)
+  (Note: jupyter notebook ONLY supports light theme.)

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/Exploration.ipynb" | relative_url %}